o1mate/DLLProx/README.md

 (or use my script to automate this step and step 4)

-4. Generate the pragma comment linkers for you to implement into your malicious DLL It should look like :
+4. Write the pragma comment linkers from the exported functions for you to implement into your malicious DLL

+It should look like :

 ```C